 How Cold Affects Car Batteries

-- Engine oil thickens, requiring more power to start
+- Engine oil thickens in cold weather, requiring more power to start

-- Repeated exposure to cold can degrade battery over time
+- Repeated exposure to cold can permanently degrade your battery

 How Heat Impacts Battery Performance